 We couldn't decide.
 So we figured we'd best start driving and at the very least, get to the first "Y" in the road and make a decision at that point.
 I told you.
 We run on spontaneity.
 With darkness still in charge and rain misting down upon us, we began our journey home.
 The highway out of Anchorage was quite active at this time of night but everything got quiet almost instantly once outside of Anchorage.
 We passed Fort Richardson, Chugiak, Eklutna.
 We were

 headed towards Palmer and suddenly barricades started to show up and a flashing sign said the Glen Highway was closed.
 Shoot!
 Where do we go now?
 Follow the detour signs!
 In the dark.
 In the rain.
 We got lost.
 We took off on Highway 3 which took us towards Wasilla.
 We searched for more detour signs, but found none.
 We came to Wasilla, pulled off the quiet highway and got out the iPhone and the Alaska map to find a way back over to the Glen Highway.
 It was confusing.
 Nobody was around and everything was closed.
 It was about 2 a.m. and we were in Wasilla, Alaska... lost.
 We were burning up time and we were anxious to figure out which way to go.
+Finally we located a dark wild road and took off down it in hopes it would lead us where we wanted it to.
+I kept asking Darren, "Are you sure this is right?
+It feels so wrong, we've been on this road forever.
+We're not that far from that highway we want."

 Apparently directions are not my thing.
 Really, I think Darren was just lucky.
 Eventually we made it to the Glen Highway and continued our solitary drive in the rainy darkness.
 The road went back and forth in classic "S" shapes.
 Cliff on one side, mountain on the other.
 I knew the view was beautiful along here as we'd driven this during the daylight on our way in.
 I knew there were beautiful lakes along this stretch with raging massive mountains reaching for the sky.
 We drove pass the small town of Sutton and drove another 15 miles.
 Darren pulled off the road.
 It was near 3:30 a.m by this time and Darren was exhausted and I knew I couldn't drive.
 I'd been dozing off as it was.
 Darren let Kenai out and took her for a walk down to the raging